-Closed loop control is provided by cooperation among a number of design time and runtime elements.
-The Runtime loop starts with Data Collection, Analytics and Events (DCAE) and then moves through the loop of micro-services like Homes for event detection, Policy for determining actions, and finally controllers and orchestrators to implement actions CLAMP is used to monitor the loops themselves.
+Closed loop control is provided by cooperation among a number of design-time and run-time elements.
+The Runtime loop starts with data collectors from Data Collection, Analytics and Events (DCAE).
+ONAP includes the following collectors: VES for events, HV-VES for high-volume events, SNMP for SNMP traps, File Collector to receive files, and Restconf Collector to collect the notifications.
+After data collection/verification phase, data are moved through the loop of micro-services like Homes for event detection, Policy for determining actions, and finally, controllers and orchestrators to implement actions CLAMP is used to monitor the loops themselves.
+DCAE also supports (Platform for Network Data Analytics) PNDA analytics capabilities.
 CLAMP, Policy and DCAE all have design time aspects to support the creation of the loops.

 We refer to this automation pattern as "closed control loop automation" in that it provides the necessary automation to proactively respond to network and service conditions without human intervention.
-A high-level schematic of the "closed control loop automation" and the various phases within the service lifecycle using the automation is depicted in Figure 4.
+A high-level schematic of the "closed control loop automation" and the various phases within the service lifecycle using the automation is depicted in Figure 3.

 Closed control loop control is provided by Data Collection, Analytics and Events (DCAE) and one or more of the other ONAP runtime components.
 Collectively, they provide FCAPS (Fault Configuration Accounting Performance Security) functionality.
 DCAE collects performance, usage, and configuration data; provides computation of analytics; aids in troubleshooting; and publishes events, data and analytics (e.g., to policy, orchestration, and the data lake).
-Another component, "Holmes", connects to DCAE and provides alarm correlation for ONAP.
-In the Casablanca Release, DCAE evolved to support new analytics capabilities with PNDA (http://pnda.io/) as well as new data collection capabilities with High Volume VES and bulk performance management support.
+Another component, "Holmes", connects to DCAE and provides alarm correlation for ONAP, new data collection capabilities with High Volume VES, and bulk performance management support.